mickfuzz/phd4/_posts/2022-6-6-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

  <!-- //ADDRESS LACK OF DATA HERE - BASED ON JOURNAL ENTRIES - ANALYSIS OF VIDEO DATA AND CONVERSATION. -->

+However, I include a short summary here.

+TO RESTRUCTURE
+My study draws on traditional ethnographic methods of my journal as participant observer (facilitator and designer), participant interviews and analysis of artefacts used and created.
+Specifically I will study in detail the use of the online help tutorials and example code snippets I have created and the code and other media content that participants create in their resulting video games.
+I also include other methods which suit the deeper analysis of participant actions to help construct models of activity systems, namely the videoing of the workshop area with a 360 degree video camera and capture of screen data and audio of the laptops used by participants.

+TO RESTRUCTURE
+While the rich set of data invites the cross referencing of the many sources, it also presents challenge on how to deal effectively with the large amounts of data being gathered.
+The use of a 360 camera reduces the amount of live video footage of interactions needed.
+Instead of multiple cameras pointed in different directions to capture participant interaction, participants are arranged in a square pointing inwards towards a central 360 degree camera.
+When triangulating data from various sources, I will prioritise critical moments in depth which illuminate key themes.

 ### A Description of work with Home Education Families

+FIND THIS DESCRIPTION IN OTHER WRITING - BUT WHERE!

-Participation at beginning to shape direction
+- Participation at beginning to shape direction
-Evidence Gathering
+- Evidence Gathering process with cameras - etc - screen capture very useful.
-Final showcase with Students
+- Final showcase with Students
-Example of interaction - and of reviewing the evidence - Follow on work at conferences -
+- Example of interaction - and of reviewing the evidence -
+- Follow on work at conferences -

+Underline here the wider goal of generalisation - balancing with a deep specific dive of experience of home educated families.
+Drawing out what is useful for both teachers and learners.

 ## Overview of The 3M Game Making Learning Design